 Access the newly created application, click on Single-sign on the left and select SAML.

 Upload the metadata file downloaded from the Cloud Foundry account.
 The Basic SAML Configuration panel will open.
-Fill in the Sign On URL and save.
+Fill in the Sign On URL and save (the Sign On URL can be any CF application or the UAA URL, for example.
+It will not affect the configuration).

 Under ‘2.
-User Attributes & Claims’, click on the pencil icon, and configure the name identifier, groups and user attributes as shown below (case sensitive):
+User Attributes & Claims’, click on the pencil icon, and configure the name identifier, groups claim and user attributes as shown below (case sensitive).
+Make sure you remove the namespace from the attributes.

-For the Groups attribute (case sensitive), you will have to use the Advanced options as shown below.
-The Groups attribute is needed on Cloud Foundry to match with Role Collections and grant authorizations to users in applications.
-In this tutorial, we are going to use the value “Security groups” (for security groups and Azure AD roles).
-The “Source attribute” is the attribute that will be used to define Role Collection Mappings in the CF account (step 4).
+For the Groups attribute (note the capital letter “G”), you will have to use the Advanced options as shown below.
+The groups attribute is used on Cloud Foundry to configure Role Collection mappings and grant authorizations to users in your applications.
+In this tutorial, we are going to use the value “All Groups”.
+The “Source attribute” is the value that the users’ groups will have in the SAML response.
+Here we chose the Group ID.
+These values will be used to define our Role Collection mappings in the step 4.

 Finally, download the Federation Metadata XML from Azure: